-Protect you and your family during winter with the flu vaccination service.
+Protect you, your family and colleagues during winter with the flu vaccination service.
 Providing both NHS and private vaccinations.

 Stay healthy this winter and prevent flu spreading by getting your flu jab.

 We offer NHS and private vaccinations plus workplace vaccinations.
 No booking is required.
 However, during busy periods or a high demand of vaccinations, it may be better to make an appointment.

 Flu vaccinations are generally available between September and February.
 If you are interested in having a flu vaccination this year whether that is private or NHS please contact your local pharmacy.

 Seasonal flu (influenza) is an illness caused by a virus that affects your nose, throat and lungs.
 There are three main types of the virus: A, B and C. While most people will get better, some will become seriously ill.